 Some of the railroads to Dachau had been bombed into disrepair, which forced the Germans to take longer routes.

 “It was three or four days on those goddamn boxcars,” Ray recalls.
 “You have a bucket if you want to take a leak.
 You cannot describe it.
 Ninety, a hundred in a boxcar like sardines.
 It was packed.
 Had to stand you know?
-You cannot forget.
+You cannot forget it.
 Never.
 Never.
 You talk about punishment.
-In an American jail it’s a pleasure.
+In an American jail, it’s a pleasure.
 They got a television, they got a bed.
 They’re treated like a human.
 But over there?
 They didn’t give a damn.
 They wanted you to die.”

 Eventually, Ray made it to Dachau, where he was assigned a new number: 19465.
 They put him to work making parts for the Luftwaffe.
 He was assigned an impossible work shift of heavy manual labor: 12 hours for the day shift, and 12 hours for the night shift.

 “In case you run away they looked right away on your arm,” he says.
 “But we didn’t have civilian clothes.
 Everybody was in blue and white stripes so that nobody could run.
 They had electric wires, and outside the wire was ditches with water.
 Nobody could escape.
 If you would escape they would catch you.”